 Included in all of the above, the Institute aims to bring awareness to issues of stewardship of medicinal plants, as well as the cultures from which they come, and educate our readers and listeners about issues of sustainability, conservation, and cultivation.

 Since 1995, Benjamin Zappin and Thomas Avery Garran have led students to the mountains and deserts of California teaching them various aspects of plant ecology, preparation, and clinical usage of native medicinal plants.
-They jointly operated an herbal pharmacy, and collaborated on the second volume of Thomas’ first book, Western Herbs According to Traditional Chinese Medicine: A Practitioners Guide.
+They jointly operated an herbal pharmacy, and collaborated on Thomas’ second book, Western Herb in Chinese Medicine: Methodology & Materia Medica.

 Independently, Benjamin and Thomas both got their original training in the United States, both in Western and Chinese herbal medicine.